orsonteodoro/muslx32/README.txt

 -Fix the build system to get rid of the bashrc script and odd quirks.
 -Fix packages that use elf_x86_64 when it should link using elf32_x86_64.

+Where can we meet on IRC?
+#gentoo-muslx32 on freenode

 Expected Repositories and priorities (negative less important and positive is highest ebuilds used):

 gentoo